VCVRack/VCV-Prototype/README.md

 ## License

-All **source code** is copyright © 2019 Andrew Belt and licensed under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
+All **source code** is copyright © 2019 VCV Prototype Maintainers and licensed under the [BSD-3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 The **panel graphics** in the `res` directory are copyright © 2019 [Grayscale](http://grayscale.info/) and licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 You may not distribute modified adaptations of these graphics.